 Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. covers diabetes supplies like test strips and insulin pumps

-Medicare Part DMedicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
+Medicare Part DMedicare Part D is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies. covers diabetes medication and supplies like syringes and insulin.

 You can get Medicare diabetic supplies for free if you’re eligible for Medicare and MedicaidMedicaid is a state-based health insurance program for individuals that qualify.
 Unlike Medicare, Medicaid does not have age restrictions for members.